 I qualified as a Registered nurse in 1984.
 It was nurse prescribing which provided the opportunity to work in academia, having qualified as a nurse prescriber I worked as a lecturer practitioner leading the roll out of Community Practitioner Prescribing.
 I have specialised in prescribing education ever since and have been involved in and led working groups developing prescribing curricula and prescribing standards with the Nursing and Midwifery Council, National Prescribing Centre and the Department of Health.
 I lead prescribing education prescribing in the School of Health Sciences at the University of Nottingham where we offer prescribing education to nurses, midwives and the allied health professions.
 My doctoral study used case study methods to explore how nurse prescribers integrate prescribing in clinical practice.
-Post doctoral research has focused on education in particular providing learning support for non medical prescribing students by using e learning technologies such as podcasts and audience response units and more recently with prescribing buddies.
+Post doctoral research has focused on education in particular providing learning support for non medical prescribing students by using e learning technologies such as podcasts and audience response units followed by an exploration of using prescribing buddies to support students on prescribing progrmmes.
 In recognition for this work I have been awarded 2 University of Nottingham Lord Dearing awards for teaching excellence, 2011 and 2017 and was awarded Senior Fellow of the Higher Education Academy in 2015.
 I pursued my interest in quality assurance in education in 2008 quickly developing expertise in professional regulation of education.
-This has led to some challenging projects around curriculum approval, moderation and marking.
+This has led to school level projects around curriculum approval, moderation and marking.
 I co led the TESTA project in the School (transforming the experience of students in teaching and assessment) which led to reduction of student assessment in our programmes, revision of the school marking criteria, development of TRubot rubric marking and a new moderation process.
+This work has been presented internationally and nationally at conference.
+An initial publication is developed to consider the school level testa daata in context of that of other universities awaiting publication.

 - Expert in non medical prescribing